SB 25-289

 Abstract

-The bill amends statutory provisions relating to unused medication in facilities, including correctional facilities, nursing care facilities, assisted living residences, hospice, and other facilities, to change the defined term "medication" to "medicine" and to expand the types of unused medicines that may be redispensed to patients or donated to a nonprofit entity.
-The bill creates the Colorado drug donation program (donation program).
-The donation program allows a person legally authorized to possess medicine, including an individual member of the public, a pharmacy, a long-term care facility, a surgical center, a prescriber or other health-care professional or facility, or others (donor) to donate unused medicine (donated medicine).
-A donor may donate unused medicine to a donation recipient (donation recipient) that is authorized to possess medicine and that has a credential in good standing in the state in which the donation recipient is located.
-A donation recipient may include a wholesaler, distributor, third-party logistics provider, repackager, hospital, pharmacy, clinic, health-care provider, or prescriber's office.
-The bill requires the donation recipient to: Keep a record of the donated medicine; Keep donated medicine separate from regular stock; and Have donated medicine inspected by a licensed pharmacist.
-The donation recipient may transfer the donated medicine to another donation recipient or entity, repackage the donated medicine, or, if the donation recipient is a prescription drug outlet, replenish medicine.
-The bill requires donated medicine to first be dispensed to an eligible patient who is an individual who is indigent, uninsured, underinsured, or enrolled in a public health benefits program.
+The act amends statutory provisions relating to unused medication in facilities, including correctional facilities, nursing care facilities, assisted living residences, hospice, and other facilities, to change the defined term "medication" to "medicine" and specifies the types of unused medicines that may be redispensed to patients or donated to another entity that has legal authority to possess the medicine.
+The act creates the Colorado drug donation program (donation program).
+The donation program allows a person legally authorized to possess medicine, including an individual donor who is a member of the public and other donors, including a pharmacy, a long-term care facility, a surgical center, a prescriber or other health-care professional or facility, a wholesaler, a distributor, a third-party logistics provider, and others (donor), to donate certain unused medicine (donated medicine), as specified in the act.
+The act prohibits the donation of prescription drugs that are subject to risk evaluation and mitigation strategies (REMS), unless all of the required guidelines are followed, or REMS drugs that were initially dispensed by a pharmacy pursuant to a restricted distribution channel.
+A donor or an individual donor may donate unused medicine to a donation recipient that is authorized to possess medicine and that has a credential in good standing in the state in which the donation recipient is located.
+A donation recipient includes a hospital, pharmacy, clinic, health-care provider, or prescriber office, and may include a wholesaler, distributor, third-party logistics provider, reverse distributor, or repackager if the entity is a nonprofit entity or is directly or indirectly owned, controlled, or could be controlled by a nonprofit entity.
+The act requires the donation recipient to keep a record of the donated medicine, separate the donated medicine from regular stock, and have donated medicine inspected by a licensed pharmacist.
+The donation recipient may transfer the donated medicine to another donation recipient or entity, repackage the donated medicine, or, if the donation recipient is a prescription drug outlet or other outlet, replace medicine of the same drug name and strength.
+The act requires donated medicine to first be dispensed to an eligible patient who is an individual who is indigent, uninsured, or underinsured.
 Donated medicine must not be resold; except that a donation recipient may charge a handling or dispensing fee for the donated medicine.
-When acting in good faith, the participants in the donation program are not subject to criminal liability or professional disciplinary action.
-(Note: This summary applies to this bill as introduced.)
+When acting in good faith, the participants in the donation program are not subject to civil or criminal liability or professional disciplinary action.
+The act also shields drug manufacturers from liability for donated medicine that is subject to REMS under federal law.
+(Note: This summary applies to this bill as enacted.)

 Votes